 Student Pre-departure Checklist

-This checklist is intended for students traveling on programs related to the University of Maryland, Baltimore (UMB) Center for Global Education Initiatives, but contains good advice for anyone traveling internationally.
+This checklist is intended for students traveling on programs related to the University of Maryland, Baltimore (UMB) Center for Global Education Initiatives, but it also contains good advice for anyone traveling internationally.

-REQUIRED documents to review, sign and submit to UMB Center for Global Education Initiatives (CGEI)
+REQUIRED documents to review, sign, and submit to the UMB Center for Global Education Initiatives (CGEI)

 - International travel warning and release form: Read the entire attached document that includes the UMB International travel risk policy, basic resources for assessing international travel safety, and the UMB international assignment warning and release of liability.
 Please initial each page and sign and date the last page of the document before submitting it to CGEI via email or at our office in the student center.
 The document needs to be witnessed by an individual who knows you or a UMB staff member.
 It does not need to be notarized.

 - If you intend to receive credit (and financial aid) for your experiential global learning opportunity, you are responsible for working with your school and academic mentors to ensure that all documents for those processes are completed.

 - Faculty leaders will set the in-country dates for the project.
-Any personal travel plans that you are doing before and/or after the project period should be discussed with your faculty project leader.
+Any personal travel plans you are doing before and/or after the project period should be discussed with your faculty project leader.

 - CGEI will assist in planning and securing your flight itinerary through UMB’s travel agents.
 If you are not traveling with your group, please speak to CGEI and your faculty mentor about scheduling personal travel before and/or after your trip to best coordinate logistics for your arrival and/or departure from your project country.